vishal2376/git-coach/README.md

 <img src="https://github.com/vishal2376/git-coach/assets/38159691/8d8d19cb-188b-40db-80c3-8c53e973b3b2" width="100px"/>

-# **Git Coach**
+# **Git+ Coach**

-Git Coach is a free education app designed to help users learn Git and its commands.
+Git+ Coach is a free education app designed to help users learn Git and its commands.
 With an easy-to-use interface and smooth animations, the app provides an enjoyable user experience without any ads to distract from the learning process.

 <br/>